 A dental appointment is advisable if any of the following appear after starting a GLP-1 medicine:

-If frequent vomiting or reflux is occurring, it is worth consulting a clinician promptly.
+If frequent vomiting or reflux is occurring, consult a clinician promptly.
 Ongoing acid exposure can damage enamel and may signal that side effects are not well controlled.
 Healthcare teams may need to adjust the dose or add treatments to protect the stomach.

 Key Takeaway